JakubRathousky/MasterThesis-ArchitecturePatterns/README.md

 ![HealthChecker web app](images/HealthChecker.png?raw=true "HealthChecker web app")

 The process begins in Logistic web app.
 Front page displays all historical requests.
-If any row contain red colored date, it means that there was a problem in time of processing the creating request.
+If any row contains red colored date, it means that there was a problem while processing the created request.
 By pressing "synchronize" you can start new attempt.

-To create new supply request, we navigate through upper menu "New supply" to form, which handles supply logic.
+To create a new supply request, we navigate through upper menu "New supply" to form, which handles supply logic.
 To add book or film press the plus button, a new input row will appear.